TuckerL-OSU/CS372/Project2-ftp/README.txt

 The file the client creates from requesting file can be found in the same directory as ftclient.py.
 These can be run on the same server, as long as client-data-port is not the same as port-on-server.
 If these are on different servers, client-data-port can be the same port as port-on-server.
+If these are run from the same directory, client still works properly, but IT WILL OVERWRITE the original file.